oinam/notes/devices/macOS.md

 ## OS Defaults

-Dark Menubar and Dock in Light Theme
+Dark Menubar and Dock in an Overall Light Theme
 1. Set theme to Light, then run
 2. `defaults write -g NSRequiresAquaSystemAppearance -bool Yes`
 3. Logout and Choose “Dark Mode".